electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Get External IP

-Get the external IP of the user of `type`. `type` is optional, default is "IPv4".
+Get the external IP of the user.

 ```
-getExternalIP(type)
+getExternalIP(enum ?type = "IPv4")
 ```

 ---